stevemaya/no-filter/README.md

 ### Guidelines

 * Every one of these four functions is a simple filter.
 Check the tests for full descriptions and examples.
-* Try to use `for of` loops.
-They can all be solved that way!